MonkiTyping/N1-CHATAPP/README.md

 IMPORTANT: Each client that uses firebase has a device ID unique to the system.
 You can NOT test the app correctly on localhost without making a few changes to the logic OR by replicating requests using cURL or POSTMan

-### Overview ###
-The app works using the following

-A page for the users to register
-* This page has been created to identify the users uniquely.
-You can use any pre-existing identification that the user is already registered with.
+The application consists of

-A page for the users to send a message
+* A page for the user to register and send messages to the admin and receive messages from admin
-* This page opens up to a chatbox.
-If the user has keyed in a message previously, He/she will be greeted to it.
-* Otherwise, The page opens up to an empty chatbox.

-A page for the ADMINISTRATOR to view all the users and if he has any messages
+* A page for admin to view all user and whether anyone sent him a message
-* As described, a list of users are displayed with clear indicators if he/she has sent a  message.
-* When the admin clicks on any user to view the messages he is redirected to

-A page for the ADMINISTRATOR to read all the messages with the particular user.
+* A page for admin to reply to the messages posted by sender.